MagicMirrorOrg/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `uses: actions/checkout@v3` in file `automated-tests.yaml`: Replace it with v4.
 2. Recommendation: Found `uses: actions/setup-node@v3` in file `automated-tests.yaml`: Replace it with v4.
-3. Deprecated: Found `node-version: [14` in file `automated-tests.yaml`: Update to current version.
-4. Outdated: Found `MichMich/MagicMirror` in file `automated-tests.yaml`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `automated-tests.yaml`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `MMM-Vrr.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-Vrr.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `XMLHttpRequest` in file `MMM-Vrr.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `MMM-Vrr.js`: Replace it with built-in fetch.
-7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-10. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+9. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-11. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-12. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-VTA-Live by nigel-daniels](https://github.com/nigel-daniels/MMM-VTA-Live)